 The holy grail of airplane cuisine

-As frequent upgrd.com readers know, the search for a tasty, properly cooked steak on a plane is an ongoing mission of Mike.
-Many of us here have joined in his Quixote-like search: (Elyse, Sara, Josh, Matthew, Sluggo, me).
+The search for a tasty, properly cooked steak on a plane is an ongoing mission of fellow blogger Mike.
 As you can see above, I’m pleased to report that Cathay Pacific can do a steak medium rare.
 This was for the second meal, and cooked to this temperature without asking.
-Much better than the typical on board option of well done….or more well done.
+Much better than the typical on board option of well done….or extra well done.

 I’ve talked a lot about other experiences on my trip to Bali, and this was the last notable segment of the trip.
 Thanks to other travel lately its been a little while since I’ve posted to this trip report.
 My last posts were my stay at the Hyatt Regency Tsim Sha Tsui and some lounge hopping at Hong Kong before this flight.

 Cathay Pacific First Class, Hong Kong to Toronto

 I was unable to find availability for the flights directly or O’Hare, so I booked our return flight to Toronto, on flight 828.
 Unlike our previous flights, the cabin was completely full.
 There was still a bit of a seat shuffle on board.
 My wife and I were actually assigned seats 1A and 1K, but we eventually switched to 1D and 1K.
 This is one of few annoyances I had with my Cathay experience; assigning seats beforehand was a pain, and even after changes in the lounge, some changes on board were done on most flights.

 Once at our seats, we began to settle in.
 This was the first flight without an orchid in the holder in the suite.
 But the Cathay First Class Suite is just great.
 I’ve detailed the Cathay First experience in the post from my outbound flights from Chicago to Hong Kong.